 Prior to data collection, volunteers were required to complete a comprehensive online training.
 Volunteers learned about project goals, background on reforestation and mast seeding, tree species identification, and cone crop surveying protocols.
-The training was hosted online on the Adventure Scientists Volunteer Homepage on our website in order to provide greater accessibility and streamline the training process.
+The training was hosted online on the Volunteer Homepage to provide greater accessibility and streamline the training process, a new addition for Adventure Scientists.